Skip to main content

 • Use authentication for MCP server connections

-• Monitor AI-initiated actions through logging
+• Monitor MCP tool calls through logging

-• Implement rate limiting for AI requests
+• Implement rate limiting for MCP requests

 • Configure appropriate timeouts for MCP operations

-• Limit concurrent AI sessions if needed
+• Limit concurrent MCP connections if needed

 • Monitor memory usage of MCP server processes